needle-tools/needle-engine-support/documentation/html.md

 In short: we're currently providing a minimal vite template, but you can extend it or switch to other frameworks –
 let us know what and how you build, and how we can improve the experience!

+## Creating custom web project templates

+> **Note**: 🏗️ This section is Under Construction.

+You can create and share your own web project templates to use other bundlers, build systems, or none at all.

+**Create a new Template**
+1. Select `Create/Needle Engine/Project Template` to add a ProjectTemplate into the folder you want to use as a template
+2. Done!
+It's that simple.

+The dependencies come from unity when there is a NpmDef in the project (so when your project uses local references).
+You could also publish your packages to npm and reference them via version number.

 ## Accessing components from regular javascript

 Code that you expose can be accessed from JavaScript after bundling.
 This allows to build viewers and other applications where there's a split between data known at edit time and data only known at runtime (e.g. dynamically loaded files, user generated content).